Freedom: seven letters that can start an avalanche of impassioned speeches and any number of revolutions. Also, something that characters and players

 - Subverted in The X-Files episode "Dod Kalm", where Mulder, Scully, and a couple of sailors are trapped on a derelict ship, try to get it to work again, but fail and have to wait for extraction.
 Mulder and Scully are the only ones to make it.

-- Doctor Who: In the episode "42", the Doctor and his companion are trapped on a damaged spacecraft which is falling into a sun.
+- In the episode "42", the Doctor and his companion are trapped on a damaged spacecraft which is falling into a sun.
 They are separated from the TARDIS by the rising temperatures and must repair the spacecraft to escape.

 - In the episode "Voyage of the Damned", the Doctor is trapped on board a space replica of the Titanic in orbit around Earth, and must get it flying again to keep it from crashing into Buckingham Palace.